November 29 2023

 Extra contributions are a simple way to increase your super.

 'Extra contributions', or 'personal contributions', are payments you make to your super after tax - for example, a lump sum you decide to deposit.
+These are formally referred to as 'non-concessional contributions'.

 Anyone can make an extra contribution into their super, but it is important to note that this might not be the best option for your personal circumstances.